aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/solutions/orchestrate_protein_design_workloads/README.md

 **6.** Now that the repository has been updated, you will need to re-run the cloudformation to update it.
 Make sure that the stack name is the **same stack name** you chose when deploying the original Batchfold architecture.

+    #just enter the name of the bucket in the format "mybucket
     S3_BUCKET="ENTER AN S3 BUCKET OF YOUR CHOICE" S3_BUCKET="ENTER AN S3 BUCKET OF YOUR CHOICE" REGION="YOUR REGION"